Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 • Oil Field Discovery – New oil fields can be discovered if the oil prices rise in the future.
 This will provide an undue advantage to the company over its competitors.

-• Increasing Demand – As the population is increasing, demand for oil and gas is also increasing day by day So, the management needs to keep a track of it by keeping its supply sufficient to match the market demand.
+• Increasing Demand – As the population is increasing, demand for oil and gas is also increasing day by day So, the management needs to keep track of it by keeping its supply sufficient to match the market demand.

 • Funding – The company can generate funds by issuing new shares in the market because of the growing number of investors.